By Dr. Jesse Riley, MS DC

 What I Do Need To Do Now?

 If you’ve gone this far, don’t quit now!
 (That’s a joke and motivation at the same time!)
 But it obviously means you care.
 I care too.
 The first thing is making sure you stay active.
 Whether you are an athlete or not, you don’t need to be sidelined.
-With knee pain, we can do alternative exercises that can have the area work in different ways.
+Whether this is with running pain, we can do alternative exercises and movements outside of just running that can have these areas work in different ways.

-You would get this from an assessment at Modern Movement Clinic and any other good movement therapist who practices with an evidence-based approach in the greater Denver area.
-You may be a runner, skier, hiker, or just a weekend warrior but that doesn’t mean you need to put your activity to a halt.
+You would get this from an assessment at Modern Movement Clinic and any other good movement therapist who practices with an evidence-based approach in the greater Denver area and Jefferson County.
+You may be an endurance runner, sprinter, skimo, OCR athlete, or just a weekend warrior but that doesn’t mean you need to put your activity to a halt.
 Movement is medicine.

 Active vs. Passive Therapy – Did I Say We Had to Move?